Ah11r/Ah11r.github.io/_posts/2023-12-31-vmwaretools.md

 Right-click and select _Install or run program from your media_
 ![img-desc](/assets/img/server/a2.png)

-This will bring a pop-up propmting us to select the setup type.
+This will bring a pop-up prompting us to select the setup type.
 For this exercise, we will use the _Typical_ option.
 However, you can also select _Complete_ or _Custom_ based on your needs.
 Click _Next_
 ![img-desc](/assets/img/server/a3.png)